spddheeraj/node-google-translate/README.md

 Forks and pull requests welcome!

 # TODO
-* Make POST instead of GET requests when query is greater than 2k.
-Limit for POST is 5k
 * Add tests
 * Design a better way of defining API keys to allow use of multiple Google Translate API keys